eclipse-bluechi/bluechi/doc/man/bluechi-is-online.1.md

 **Options:**

 **--wait**
-Initial time in milliseconds to wait till the expected node status is `online`.
+Initial time in milliseconds to wait until the expected node status is `online`.

 **--monitor**
 If set, `bluechi-is-online` continuously monitors the node state after the initial `online` check succeeded.